dbca-wa/wastd/docs/data_collection/data_collection_admin.rst

 Having a length reference in the photos helps the reviewer immensely with species identification.

-A simple and cheap length reference for tricky turtle tracks can be fabricated from a  plastic, non-bendy tomato garden stake ($5), marked with goloured duct tape ($5 per roll) at the minimum and maximum track width for each turtle species expected to occur in the surveyed area.
+A simple and cheap length reference for tricky turtle tracks can be fabricated from a  foldable wooden rule (2m folding into 20cm segments), marked with goloured duct tape ($5 per roll) at the minimum and maximum track width for each turtle species expected to occur in the surveyed area.

-A folding rule is a more portable, but more expensive alterative to the tomato stake.
+Tomato stick prototype:

 .. image:: https://photos.app.goo.gl/lc6kjZMTrPlpjCoG3
     :target: https://photos.app.goo.gl/lc6kjZMTrPlpjCoG3
     :alt: Turtle track length reference

-The stick can be simplified, e.g. if only green and flatback turtles are expected, a stick can be cut to the maximum flatback track width, with one marking for the minimum green track width.
+The reference can be simplified, e.g. if only green and flatback turtles are expected, a stick can be cut to the maximum flatback track width, with one marking for the minimum green track width.